Amit Shah slams oppn alliance INDIA, says nothing will happen by change in name | Politics

 The senior BJP leader was addressing a rally here, ahead of kick-starting Tamil Nadu BJP President K Annamalai's state-wide 'En Mann, En Makkal (My Land, My People)' padayatra.

-''When Congress and its allies, including the DMK, go to the people seeking votes, the public would remember the corruption, including the 2G scam and CommonWealth Games scam during the UPA regime, '' Shah said.
+In 10 years of the UPA government, Rs 12 lakh crore corruption took place, and changing the name of the alliance now will make no difference, Shah said. ''When Congress and its allies, including the DMK, go to the people seeking votes, the public would remember the corruption,'' he said.

-''Congress-DMK and allies opposed the removal of Art 370; is Kashmir ours or not,'' he asked.
+He said people will remember the UPA regime for the 2G Spectrum scam, CommonWealth games scam and Coal allocation scam.
+He also mentioned the ''chopper scandal'' apart from ''Submarine scam and ISRO scam.'' ''Congress-DMK and allies opposed the removal of Art 370; is Kashmir ours or not,'' he asked. ''Don't we need to free the nation from terrorism?
+When Modi undertook surgical and airstrikes, the UPA people opposed it.''
 Taking forward Prime Minister Narendra Modi's Tamil pitch, he said Modi honoured Tamil culture by installing the 'sengol' in the new parliament building.
+Modi presented the Tamil language, culture, and thoughts of Tamil leaders to the world through various platforms.
+He is the first to ''speak the Tamil language in the United Nations.''
+During the Congress-DMK rule, the massacre of Tamils occurred in Sri Lanka, and Tamil fishermen suffered, he said.

+Through the yatra, Annamalai will establish Modi's nationalism in place of regionalism, Shah added.

+The 'Entire World is One' motto was borrowed from Tamil Nadu's culture as India's G20 motto, the union minister said, and recalled that during his trip to France, the PM announced the building of a statue of the saint-poet Tiruvalluvar.
+He also underlined the welfare initiatives for Sri Lankan Tamils, besides highlighting the union government's initiatives such as Kashi Tamil Sangamam and Tamil Saurashtra Sangamam.

+''However, Modi is the only leader who is working for the nation's development,'' he said.
+In his nine years of leadership, Modi has replaced casteism, family politics, appeasement, and regionalism with the politics of performance, the top BJP leader said.

-Shah also raised the issue of an accused person who is in jail continuing as a minister in Tamil Nadu. ''Stalin should be ashamed of retaining V Senthil Balaji, arrested in an Enforcement Directorate case and in jail, in the cabinet,'' the union minister said.
+Shah also raised the issue of an accused DMK leader who is in jail continuing as a minister in Tamil Nadu. ''Stalin should be ashamed of retaining V Senthil Balaji, arrested in an Enforcement Directorate case and in jail, in the cabinet,'' the union minister said.

 ''Can a person in jail continue as a minister,'' he asked. ''Should Senthil Balaji not have resigned?
 Even if Senthil Balaji resigns, Stalin will not accept it because he is afraid that all secrets will be disclosed.''
-The union minister said a single tweet of BJP state chief Annamalai has rattled the DMK regime, a reference to the state BJP leader's allegations of corruption vis-a-vis the 'DMK Files'.

-''Imagine what will happen when Annamalai takes the yatra across the state,'' he said.
-Shah exhorted the people to elect nominees from BJP and its allies as MPs to ensure that Prime Minister Narendra Modi wins a third successive term.
+Stalin made more than 500 promises during the 2021 assembly election, but instead of fulfilling assurances, he drowned entire Tamil Nadu in the business of alcohol, Shah charged.

-The top BJP leader later flagged off the 'En Mann, En Makkal' (My soil, my people) padayatra by state BJP president K Annamalai.
-It is a ''march spreading the spirit of unity and progress fostered by Modi Ji,'' he said in a tweet.
+The senior BJP leader later flagged off the 'En Mann, En Makkal' padayatra by Annamalai, saying, ''It is a yatra to free Tamil Nadu of dynastic and corrupt politics and start an era of development and pro-poor initiatives.''
+The union minister held Annamalai's hand and raised it amid enthusiastic chants by party members.

+Annamalai will travel on a vehicle for 10,000 km and on foot for 700 kilometres.

 In his address, Annamalai likened the yatra to a 'yagna' to reach out to the people about the welfare schemes of the BJP-led Centre under PM Modi's leadership and the ''never-seen-before'' financial allocations by the Centre to Tamil Nadu.